hugeicons/svelte/README.md

 - **Special Styles**
   - Bulk Rounded (`@hugeicons-pro/core-bulk-rounded`)
   - Duotone Rounded (`@hugeicons-pro/core-duotone-rounded`)
+  - Duotone Standard (`@hugeicons-pro/core-duotone-standard`)
   - Twotone Rounded (`@hugeicons-pro/core-twotone-rounded`)

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+The code in this package (`@hugeicons/svelte`) is licensed under the MIT License.

+This package only provides rendering utilities.
+It does not include or grant any rights to Hugeicons icon assets.
+Using Pro icon styles requires a valid Hugeicons Pro license.

+Hugeicons icon packs are licensed separately:
+- **Free icon packs**: use the license included with the specific free icon package you install.
+- **Pro icon packs (`@hugeicons-pro/*`)**: require a paid Hugeicons Pro license and are governed by the Hugeicons Pro Terms (see [Pro License](PRO-LICENSE.md).).

 ## Related

 - [@hugeicons/core-free-icons](https://www.npmjs.com/package/@hugeicons/core-free-icons) - Free icon package
-- [HugeIcons Website](https://hugeicons.com) - Browse all available icons
+- [Hugeicons Website](https://hugeicons.com) - Browse all available icons